Jens Christian Springmann, MBA, Dipl.-Ing. (FH), RS

 What work experiences do you have from your past?

-1999 – 2014: At a younger age, I worked as a paramedic at the German Redcross Rescue Service, continuing to do so part-time during my university study in Mechanical Engineering at the University of Applied Sciences in Offenburg, of which I graduated as a Mechanical Engineer.
+1999 – 2014: At a younger age, I earned a college degree in industrial mechanics, then served as a paramedic at the German Red Cross Rescue, continuing to do so part-time during my university study in Mechanical Engineering at the University of Applied Sciences in Offenburg, of which I graduated as a Mechanical Engineer.
 I moved on working for a renowned company in lean practices, where I was trained in target-state coaching, in the mentor/mentee principal, amongst others by Mike Rother (USA) and Hitoshi Takeda (Japan).
 Furthermore, I graduated from Steinbeis University Berlin with a Master in Business Administration, and worked for a renowned American company, supporting facilities in Germany, the Netherlands, and Hungary.
-Although my career was picking up and everything seemed to be perfect on the outside, my inner-satisfaction decreased rapidly.
-I needed to stop and make a change; and I did.
+Although my career was picking up and everything seemed to be perfect on the outside, my inner-satisfaction and well-being decreased.
+My approach of compensating this dissatisfaction through sports and adventures did not work any longer either.
+I felt the need to make a change and find a deeper meaning in life; and I did with great enthusiasm.

 What then followed?

 2012 – 2020: I began working more frequently with Dr.Müller-Stoffels on how to increase inner and unconditional satisfaction through reflection and correction of mindset.
 I visited seminars and spiritual teachers, and traveled.
-And I also found that the coaching method I used before, is excellent to make steadfast steps in any personal, mental, and spiritual process – it is always about finding the root cause.
-I noticed that the best coach is inside of me and was just waiting to direct me.
-Intense transcendent experiences were the result, as well as a steady deep inner calmness.
-I recognized that my strength and abilities lie in spiritual work.
+And I also found that target-state coaching I used before, is excellent to make steadfast steps in any personal, mental, and spiritual process – it is always about overcoming mental obstacles by finding the root cause.
+On my way, I noticed that the best coach is inside of me and was just waiting to direct me.
+Intense transcendent experiences were the result of my sincere and deep meditation practices (astral-prema-sundara-nirvikalpa samadhi), as well as a steady deep inner calmness.
+I recognized that my strength and abilities lie in mental and spiritual work.
 I started to develop my own technique of meditation and contemplation and founded my first office for life and spiritual coaching in Germany in 2015.
 In 2019 I decided to follow my wish to work and live in the US, which I carried inside of me after living in Arizona as a child.

 What are the important places you have traveled to during your spiritual awakening?

 Traveling without a precise plan was an important part of my awakening because it helped me to learn how to stay in the present moment and listen to my deeper voice in order to make pleasant experiences.
 Intuition and spontaneity let us experience a much higher quality of life and should be a greater part of our way of living, no matter what we do.
 I consider traveling as the practical section of my awakening to prove that there is something greater within us, that enables good for us, but also directs and guides us if we allow and listen to its voice.
 A busy mind will not allow this.
-I have found France, Switzerland, Italy, Crete/Greece, West Jordan/Israel, Germany, and the US to be interesting countries.
-During this period I have also visited and spent months in more than 30, mostly Catholic but also Greek Orthodox monasteries and guesthouses, where I have met with theologians, but also learning from sisters and monks, by simply watching and listening to their rituals and prayers.
+I have found the rural areas of France, Switzerland, Italy, Crete/Greece, West Jordan/Israel, Germany, Mexico, Peru, Brazil, Japan and the US to be interesting and instructive.
+During my travels I have visited and spent months in more than 30, mostly Catholic but also Greek Orthodox monasteries, retreat centers, and guesthouses, where I have met with theologians and spiritual teachers, but also learning from sisters and monks, by joining, watching, and listening to their rituals and prayers.

-When did you discover your true identity for the first time?
+When did you discover your true self for the first time?

-I clearly remember having a first outside-body experience as a child with full consciousness.
+I clearly remember having a first outside-body experience as a child with full awareness, as well as feeling a strong energy in my hands.
 After this happening, I have never been sick as a child over the years.
-But during my youth, and growing a young man, I almost completely lost my inner spiritual connection.
+But during my youth, and growing a young man, I almost completely lost this conscious inner spiritual connection.
 A difficult and painful journey started, which most people call the serious side of life.
-I was taught by my family, friends, instructors, society, pretty much everyone around me to work hard, fight for recognition, and act tough when things went wrong.
-Somehow, life was not supposed to be gentle.
+I was taught by my family, friends, instructors, society, pretty much everyone around me to work hard, fight for recognition, and act tough when things felt wrong.
+At the beginning of my 30’s I found my way back to my true self.

 What do you want to share with humanity during these times?

-If we realize and accept that the greater meaning of life is to awaken to our true identity within ourselves, which is the pure essence of love and satisfaction; and that there can be no conflict outside of us we could not solve within us, we will finally think about taking over the responsibility for our situation, emotions, and health.
+If we realize and accept that the greater meaning of life is to awaken to our true identity within ourselves, which is the pure essence of love and unconditional satisfaction; and that there can be no conflict outside of us that we could not solve within us, we will finally think about taking over the responsibility for our situation, emotions, and health.
 And no matter regarding the situation, we will always be able to change our own mindset to a peaceful and loving one.
 Then suddenly, there is so much we can do right now by ourselves.
-Pointing fingers, giving fault to others, instead of reflecting on our own way of thinking and our feelings we carry inside, will not solve anything, and can only mean throwing oil on the fire.
-But freeing our own mind from adverse thoughts and sensations will immediately have a silent and peaceful effect for us and others.
-We should not forget to first create harmony and calmness inside of us, before we take action on the outside, whether it is helping others, standing up for freedom, doing business, expressing, or creating.
-What we really need is a peaceful mind and a sense of humility to overcome today’s problems.
+Pointing fingers, giving fault to others, instead of reflecting on our own way of thinking and feelings we carry inside, will not solve anything, and can only mean throwing oil on the fire.
+But freeing our own mind from adverse thoughts and sensations will immediately have a silent and peaceful effect for us and others around us.
+We should not forget to first create harmony and calmness inside of us, before we take action on the outside, whether it is helping others, standing up for freedom, expressing, or creating.
+What we really need is a peaceful and truly compassionate mind to overcome today’s problems.